Fer-Bonilla/Udacity-Data-Engineering-capstone-project/README.md

 The project structure is based on the Udacity's project template:

 ```
-+ airflow + dags
-          + plugings  + helpers   + sql_queries.py: Insert sql stament definitions
-                      + operators + data_quality.py: This operator implements the data quality verification task, based on the BaseOperator
-                                  + load_dimension.py: This operator implements the LoadDimensionOperator class that execute the data load process from staging tables to dimension tables.
-                                  + load_fact.py: This operator implements the LoadFactOperator class that execute the data load process from staging tables to fact table.
-                                  + stage_redshift.py: This operator implements the data quality verification task, based on the BaseOperator
++ data    + btc_data     : drops and creates your tables.
+You run this file to reset your tables before each time you run your ETL scripts.
+          + eth_data     : drops and creates your tables.
+You run this file to reset your tables before each time you run your ETL scripts.

++ capstone_project.ipynb : drops and creates your tables.
+You run this file to reset your tables before each time you run your ETL scripts.
++ etl.py                 : drops and creates your tables.
+You run this file to reset your tables before each time you run your ETL scripts.
-          + create_tables.sql : drops and creates your tables.
++ dl.cfg                 : drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.

 ```